Fake apologies and the power of sincerity. Moral values in action

 (AND/OR)

-for my [actions/behavior/words/ignorance/mistake/failure]
+for my [actions/behavior/words/ignoring/mistake/failure]

 (AND/OR)

-I can only imagine the [pain/frustration/embarrassment/embarrassment] that
+I can only imagine the [pain/frustration/embarrassment/awkwardness] that caused

 (AND/OR)